claudiacachayosorio/demo-gifs/README.md

 # demo-gifs
 [![generator][workflow]][workflow-url]

-Simple pipeline to create an animated demo of a portfolio project every time it's deployed.
+Simple pipeline to create an animated demo of a project every time it's deployed.
 Generates a screencasting type gif of the homepage and saves it to an Amazon S3 bucket.
 Built with Node.js and GitHub Actions, based on [this prompt](https://www.codementor.io/projects/web/build-a-screenshot-pipeline-c22ccscro8) and using [this tutorial](https://dev.to/aimerib/using-puppeteer-to-make-animated-gifs-of-page-scrolls-1lko) by [Aimeri Baddouh](https://www.slothcrew.com/).

 ## Installation

 ### AWS setup
 Create an [S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html).
-In the IAM console, first create a policy using the template `policy.json`.
+In the IAM console, first create a [policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html) using the template `policy.json`.
 Be sure to swap in your bucket's name in the following line:
 ````json
 "Resource": "arn:aws:s3:::bucket-name/*"
 ````